 As I spent more time there, I found myself talking to the camera more.
 I started sharing my own story, posting a few new videos a week.
 I leaned into a specific niche tied to my wedding business and began gaining a few thousand new followers a month.
 After a year of posting regularly, I had over 50,000 followers.
 Now was the time to monetize my content.

-At the time, there weren’t many opportunities to make money directly through TikTok.
+At the time, there weren’t many opportunities to make money directly through the app, so figuring out TikTok monetization was a little trickier.
 The platform had just launched its Creator Fund program.
-However, I heard other creators share they weren’t making much through it.
+However, I heard other creators share that they weren’t making much through it.
 I never gave it a try.

-One of my biggest goals in 2024 is to make more money from my TikTok content.
+One of my biggest goals in 2024 is to make more money from my content through monetizing my TikTok.
 Aside from sporadic earnings made through affiliate links and occasional brand deals, I wanted to incorporate other streams of income.

 I recently realized that there are a handful of ways a creator can make money directly through TikTok.
 As a creator with 50,000 followers on TikTok, here are the four monetization opportunities currently available to me.